RobiNN1/phpCacheAdmin/README.md

 ## Installation

-Just unzip the archive and launch index.php in a web browser.
+Unzip the archive and launch index.php in a web browser.
 No installation is required.
 However, it is highly recommended (although not required) to run `composer install`.

 If you use the defaults (e.g. Redis, Memcached servers), everything should work out of the box.